Rahib777-7/MojangTelemetryTroll/README.md

 ## Dependency: gson

-This project came to be because Mojang recently decided to force telemetry on players in the newest 1.18 versions.
+This project came to be because Mojang recently decided to force telemetry on players in all Minecraft jars downloaded from Mojang Studios.
 So, to express my disgust and opposition, I decided to make this simple piece of software.
 Hope it helps you!